AnnaRogers04/Platform-Game/Development Journal.md

 ## Declared Assets
 ChatGBT 3.5

 # Documentation
+I wanted to create a paddle system for my game.
+I was originally going to use hinge joints but after some difficulties with the system I attempted to code the paddles, this eventually worked.
+After adding obstacles with bounce pads and rotating objects the game came together really well.

 # Implementation

 ## What was the process of completing the task?
 What influenced your decision making?
+When making my game i was given a concept to base my game off of.
+Through this concept i decided to create a physics base game where my more difficult code was focused on the paddles.
+I decided to use physics because ive never used physics before and wanted to learn something new.

 ## What was the process of completing the task at hand?
 Did you do any initial planning?
+I didn't have any initial concept for my game.
+I knew that i was making a pinball game but i didn't know how i wanted to lay it out or the obstacles or how the game itself was going to run.
+The more i put into the scene the more the project came together.

 ## Did you receive any feedback from users, peers or lecturers?
 How did you react to it?
+The feedback i received was that the angled world i made was a big issue when making the paddles.
+After a while i agreed that the world was the issue and straightened it, making everything a lot more easier.

 ### What creative or technical approaches did you use or try, and how did this contribute to the outcome?
+I attempted to use a hinge joint for my paddles, eventually the hinge joint wasn't working as expected and i had to change my idea.
+The hinge joint didn't contribute to my final project.

 ### Did you have any technical difficulties?
 If so, what were they and did you manage to overcome them?
+I had a lot of technical issues with the paddles.
+They weren't moving how I wanted them to, when they did move there wasn't enough upwards force to push the ball up back into the game.
+For this i changed the speed of the paddles and added bounce pads to add the force desired.